 Our industry is obsessively focused on keeping attackers out of the network, chasing after new methodologies to stop attackers from compromising the endpoint.
 But as an industry, we still lack understanding into what attackers are doing after they manage to compromise the endpoint.
 In no small part, that’s because we’re not asking the right questions.
 Such as why does just one compromised endpoint easily bring down an entire network?
-And why is no one asking how come attackers are able to rapidly and stealthily spread inside a targeted network and gain access to every asset they want?
+And why is no one asking how attackers can rapidly and stealthily spread inside a targeted network and gain access to every asset they want?

 That ought to have been a wakeup call to raise more awareness around Active Directory and consider more carefully what attackers are after once they compromise the endpoint.
-What we should have realized is that even after an attacker gets detected in the network and is blocked, the enterprise still remains in danger.
+What we should have realized is that even after an attacker gets detected in the network and is blocked, the enterprise remains in danger.

 The Infinite Toxic Domain Loop

 Once a domain admin account is compromised, attackers can access any asset in the domain and leverage this access to conquer the entire enterprise.
 Using domain admin privileges, the attacker gains access to all domain controllers, servers, application services, databases, file shares, endpoints and devices in the domain; and, all other trusted domains, all users’ personal information, and the credentials of every domain account.
 Very powerful, eh?

 However, before attackers use stolen admin credentials, they also seek ways to hide them ensuring their reuse, even after getting detected and kicked from the domain.
 Preserving persistency in a domain environment is accomplished using sophisticated methods such as exploiting the misconfiguration of domain controllers and GPO, and dumping the entire hash database of the organization.
 It is a crucial part of the attack cycle, and attackers strive to complete this phase to preserve their “investment”.